Louis Armand

-Louis François Armand (/fr/; 17 January 1905 – 30 August 1971) was a French engineer and senior civil servant who managed several public companies, as well as had a significant role in World War II as an officer in the Resistance.
-He became the first president of the European Atomic Energy Community (Euratom) as chair of the Armand Commission from 1958 to 1959 before he was elected to the Académie Française in 1963.
+Louis François Armand (/fr/; 17 January 1905 – 30 August 1971) was a French engineer and senior civil servant who managed several public companies and had a significant role in World War II.
+He was an officer in the Resistance who was arrested by the Gestapo and then freed from jail during the liberation of Paris.

+He served as the first president of the European Atomic Energy Community (Euratom) from 1958 to 1959 before he was elected to the Académie Française in 1963.

 A station on Marseille Metro Line 1 opened in 2010 under Boulevard Louis-Armand bears his name.

 Biography

 Early years

 Louis Armand was born in Cruseilles, Haute-Savoie, and studied in Annecy and in Lyon at the Lycée du Parc.
 He graduated second in his class from the École Polytechnique (class of 1924), then joined the Corps des Mines and was major from École des Mines.
 He married his wife, Genevieve Gazel, in 1928.